ld5ehom/sns-android/README.md

       - LoginActivity sets up the login UI using Jetpack Compose, applies the SNSTheme, and manages navigation between login-related screens (WelcomeScreen, LoginScreen, and SignUpScreen) via LoginNavHost for a cohesive login flow.
     - LoginViewModel with Hilt and Coroutines
       - The LoginViewModel handles the login logic using Hilt for dependency injection.
 It integrates the LoginUseCase to manage the login process, and uses viewModelScope to launch coroutines, ensuring that login operations are performed asynchronously when the user clicks the login button.
-  - **LoginViewModel Refactoring and Error Fixes with Dagger and Orbit MVI**
+  - **LoginViewModel Refactoring and Error Fixes with Dagger and Orbit MVI** - [commit 2258ba2](https://github.com/ld5ehom/sns-android/commit/2258ba23aba26418981cff0cf2e4b274a9e9ece3)
     - Error : Dagger Missing binding
       - The Login ViewModel requested the LoginUseCase, but the LoginUseCase implementation was not bound to the Hilt graph, causing an error.
       - To resolve this, the LoginUseCaseImpl was bound in the data module, considering the login functionality.